 | Metallic | Grape, Raspberry |

-- Greatly improve palatability of bitter drugs
+- Advantages: Greatly improve palatability and encourage regular use.

 4. Preservatives